mcclure/magus-tutorial/index.md

         git clone --recursive -b develop git@github.com:pingdynasty/OpenWare.git

-    - Did it say something about "permisison denied (publickey)"?
+    - Did it say something about "permission denied (publickey)"?
 Unfortunately, because we're using submodules, you'll need to have a GitHub account and you'll need to set up "ssh keys".
 You can sign up for GitHub [here](https://github.com/join), and you can find the instructions for setting up an ssh key [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
 (Note because we're using Ubuntu for Windows, you'll want to follow the Linux instructions, but when they tell you to use xclip, don't do that-- instead, run `clip.exe < ~/.ssh/id_rsa.pub`.)

     - Below I'll call the directory you checked OpenWare out to `$OPENWARE_DIR`.
 You can save that to a shell variable by `cd`ing into the checkout directory and running ```export OPENWARE_DIR=`pwd` ```.